robertwenner/comics/doc/outputs.md

 The above example configures two feeds, one in RSS and one in Atom format.
 Each feed configuration can take these arguments:

+* `outdir` (mandatory): base output directory.

-* template (mandatory): either the template file, if all languages use the same template, or an object of languages to template path for different templates for each language.
+* `template` (mandatory): either the template file, if all languages use the same template, or an object of languages to template path for different templates for each language.
 If all languages use the same template file, that file needs to either be language independent or check the `language` variable for language dependent output.

-* max: how many comics to include at most in the feed.
+* `max`: how many comics to include at most in the feed.
 This value is passed to the template as `max`.
 Defaults to 10.

-* output: the path and file name of the output file.
-This will always be within the output directory (passed in code), plus a language specific directory (the language name in lower case), e.g., `generated/web/english/atom.xml` for the atom example above.
+* `output`: the file name of the output file.
+This will always be within the `outdir` output directory, plus a language specific directory (the language name in lower case), e.g., `generated/web/english/atom.xml` for the atom example above.
 Defaults to the lower-case feed name plus an `.xml` extension.

-The `Comic::Out::Feed` module defines some variables for use in the template:
+The `Comic::Out::Feed` module defines these variables for use in the template:

 * `comics`: all comics, sorted from latest to oldest.
 All comic meta information is available.
 All comics are passed so that the template can